 It is very important to understand that Cardiac Arrest is quite deadly.
-Once a person suffers from a cardiac arrest, there are only minutes available to restart or revive his/heart.
-With every passing minute the chances of saving the life of the victim keeps decreasing.
+Once a person suffers from a cardiac arrest, there are only minutes available to restart or revive his/their heart.
+With every passing minute the chances of saving the life of the victim keep decreasing.
 Studies have shown that survival rates fall by 10-15% each minute without CPR after suffering cardiac arrest.

 It may surprise you, but the proportion of people surviving a cardiac arrest that happens outside of the hospital has reached its highest level of 10.8%– twice the rate it was a decade ago when the victim receives CPR.
 And guess what, when an AED was used by a bystander (a layman) and at least one shock was delivered to patients, the survival rate was more than five times higher (57.1%).

 These statistics should convince you to learn first, to learn CPR, to operate an AED, and save valuable lives.
 It could be the lives of our loved ones.
 Think about it.